Oppositions & disputes

 We handle the proceedings

-We aim for resolution
+We work toward resolution

 We follow through

-Once the dispute is resolved, we make sure the register reflects the outcome and advise on follow-up steps to strengthen your position.
+Once the dispute is resolved, we make sure the register reflects the outcome and advise on any follow-up steps to strengthen your position.

 In practice